 Ontario’s Forest Tenure Review

-In 2016, KBM was contracted to conduct a review of Ontario’s forest tenure modernization efforts for the Ontario government.
-Using the measures established by the Forest Tenure Modernization Oversight Group, KBM preformed a comprehensive review and stakeholder engagement to examining the extent to which different tenure models across the province were supporting the achievement of the Province’s tenure modernization objectives.
+KBM was contracted to conduct a review of Ontario’s forest tenure modernization efforts for the Ontario government.
+Using the measures established by the Forest Tenure Modernization Oversight Group, KBM performed a comprehensive review and carried out an extensive stakeholder engagement process to examine the extent to which different tenure models across the province were supporting the achievement of the Province’s tenure modernization objectives.

 The review concentrated on three main objectives of the tenure modernization process: